thatzok/TheBus2Komsi/API-Mapping.md

 | DisplayFuel              | x          | Fuel                | integer (0 ...
 100)               | round of (100*value)
 | Speed                    | y          | Speed               | integer                           | abs of round of value                   |

+AllLamps.LightMain does not change it's value anymore (bug or intended?), we use  AllLamps.LightHeadlight instead as a workaround.